joedefen/MoveWindow/README.md

 # MoveWindow (a.k.a. mvwin)
 This script moves windows between monitors for:
 - XFCE4 (which provides no shortcuts for doing so)
-- KDE/Plasma (where the built-in moves are very smart)
+- KDE/Plasma (where the built-in moves are not too smart)
+- Mate
-- other linux desktops but w/o adjustment for its panels It requires python 3.4 or later.
+- other linux desktops but w/o adjustment for its panels

+It requires python 3.4 or later.

 ## Usage